Understanding the psychology of a breakup can help you avoid getting dumped, get an ex back or recover from being left by someone you love.

 6. Breakups in your 20s will influence relationships later in life

-In a study conducted by Jessica Kansky and Joseph Allen from the Department of Psychology at University of Virginia, it was found that breakups that happened in a person’s early 20s influenced relationships later in life.
+In a study conducted by Jessica Kansky and Joseph Allen from the Department of Psychology at the University of Virginia, it was found that breakups that happened in a person’s early 20s influenced relationships later in life.

 People who had a greater understanding of the reasons for the breakup, recovered better than those who remained in the dark.